Kariss83/fluffy-garbanzo/README.md

 #### For windows
 Use the following commands:
+* Make sure you have the right to execute file within powershell by entering the following command in a powershell ran as admin:
+`<Set-ExecutionPolicy RemoteSigned -scope CurrentUser>`
 * (If you don't have yet installed virtualenv):
 `<pip3 install virtualenv>`
 * Initialize your virtual env: